Aumni-Fund/react-coding-challenge/README.md

 <img src="https://aumni-public.s3.amazonaws.com/AUMNI_ALT_Horiz_Color-01.png" alt="Aumni Logo" width="200" height="55">

-# Aumni Frontend Coding Challenge
+# Aumni Front-end Coding Challenge
 The purpose of this coding challenge is to gauge knowledge in React and JavaScript.
 In the coding challenge, you will build a React application that displays a very small subset of our domain at Aumni.
 Below you will find some helpful terminology to help you understand what these domain-specific terms mean.

 ## Terminology